An operational characterization of the notion of probability by algorithmic randomness and its applications: Applications

 \section{Applications}

 In this section we make applications of our framework to the general areas of science and technology in order to demonstrate the wide applicability of our framework to them.
-We here adopt information theory and cryptography as examples of the fields for the applications.
-Furthermore, we mention an application of our framework to quantum mechanics, which is developed in a series of works~\cite{T14CCR,T15QCOMPINFO,T15Kokyuroku,T15WiNF-Tadaki_rule,T16CCR,T16QIP,T16QIT35}.
+We here choose \emph{information theory}, \emph{cryptography}, and \emph{the simulation of a biased coin using fair coins} as examples of the fields for the applications.
+Furthermore, we mention an application of our framework to quantum mechanics, which was developed in a series of works~\cite{T14CCR,T15Kokyuroku,T15WiNF-Tadaki_rule,T16QIT35,T18arXiv}.